IBM/cp4waiops-gitops/docs/aws-efs-config-example.md

     --set efsProvisioner.awsRegion=${REGION} \
     efs-provisioner-0.13.2.tgz
 ```
-- Run efs-helm.sh script to deploy efs provisioner
+- Run efs-helm.sh script to deploy the efs provisioner
-- Update efs storage class as default storage
+- Update the efs storage class as default storage
   - remove the current default storage class from gp2
-  - edit sc `aws-efs` add the following settings in yaml to set it as the default storage class.
+  - edit sc `aws-efs` and add the following settings in the YAML to set it as the default storage class.
 ```yaml
   annotations:
     storageclass.kubernetes.io/is-default-class: "true"